surge-synthesizer/shortcircuit-xt/src/Sprints.md

 # Baconpauls next sprints

 Week of Feb 13:
+- Tabbed Named Panels
 - Then: Zone views
+- ADSR Slider formatting; what's the data and method?
+Also attachment bipolar.
 - Then: Processor views
 - Then: Mod Matrix
 - Then: Add a zone by sample revisit
 - At least make the standalone available as a zip from main repo next
 - A VU Meter
+- Hover Gestures in Named Panel
 - Vembertech lipol_ps then its gone
 - Generator keeps runnign after AEG is complete; don't
 - Zone Variants and the zone-sample-wrapper data object